Magritte-code/Magritte/CONTRIBUTING.md

 ## Contributing examples and use cases

-If you have used Magritte in a way that is different from any of [our examples](https://magritte.readthedocs.io/en/stable/1_examples/index.html), we highly encourage you to contribute to the [examples]()https://magritte.readthedocs.io/en/stable/1_examples/index.html in the documentation.
+If you have used Magritte in a way that is different from any of [our examples](https://magritte.readthedocs.io/en/stable/1_examples/index.html), we highly encourage you to contribute to the [examples](https://magritte.readthedocs.io/en/stable/1_examples/index.html) in the documentation.
 You can do this by preparing your example as a jupyter notebook and creating a pull request (see below).
-I you are unsure about your example or how to add it, please contact us and we can help you.
+If you are unsure about your example or how to add it, please contact us and we can help you.

 ## Contributing new functionality